-Floral Ceiling Boarder
+Floral Ceiling Border

-One of the elements that I’ve noticed in the English Country style is the use of floral patterns as borders and trim around ceilings and walls.
-When rendered in an easy, loose manner the room assumes a personality that is interesting and full of character.
-From lamp shades to textured carpets to throw pillows, the English Country interior can range from the harmonious to the eccentric.
-By pulling together a variety of color tones this technique affords an opportunity to unify disparate color schemes often found in this Style.
-I’ve selected a simple color palette for this example, but you may wish to add colors that already exist within your room.
+One of the defining elements of English Country style is the use of floral patterns as borders and trim around ceilings and walls.
+When rendered in an easy, loose manner, the room takes on a personality that feels lively and full of character.
+From lamp shades to textured carpets to throw pillows, an English Country interior can range from the harmonious to the delightfully eccentric.

 floral-step-1